 Did you know?

-During World War II, Jacques Jaujard hid over 4,000 works of art from the Louvre in a Loire Valley Château to protect them from the Nazis.
+During World War II, the Louvre’s deputy director, Jacques Jaujard, orchestrated a daring mission to hide over 4,000 priceless artworks in a château in Loire Valley to outwit the Nazis.

 The Louvre's architectural grandeur is a blend of classical and modern design.
 The original medieval fortress is now hidden beneath the museum’s expansive Renaissance and Baroque wings.
 In 1989, the addition of the glass pyramid entrance by I. M. Pei marked a significant turning point in the museum’s history, blending contemporary design with historical architecture.
 The pyramid serves as a symbolic and literal gateway to the museum, drawing visitors into the museum's vast, interconnected galleries.